 Bosnia and Herzegovina just reopened for American tourists on September 12, 2020.

-All passengers must bring a negative PCR test no older than 48 hours prior to departure.
+As of 2021, All passengers must bring a negative PCR or antigen test no older than 48 hours prior to departure, or be fully vaccinated.

 We have all the details about BH’s reopening for tourism here

 Brazil is now open for American tourists!